magpie-ea/magpie-site/reuse/templates.markdown

 # {{ page.title }}

-Here are a bunch of templates.
+Here is a bunch of templates.

 {% for guide in site.data.reuse %}